-This three-star logic puzzle has 3 noun types, 5 nouns per type, only 1 link, 8 facts, and 2 rules with triggers.
+To summarize our logic puzzle, this three-star logic puzzle has 3 noun types, 5 nouns per type, 1 link, 8 facts, and 2 rules with triggers.
 It needs only 75 marks and 3 grids.
-Before solving this puzzle, let's take a look at its rules.
+Before solving this puzzle, let's test the rules.

 To test the rules for this puzzle, disable triggers and laws.
 Here are the rules for this puzzle.